kmnthecoder/waveC8/README.md

-# CHIP-8 Emulator by b4kill
+# CHIP-8 Emulator by kmnthecoder
 A CHIP-8 emulator ran in a terminal for Windows.

 # How to run